Why is protection an essential part of financial planning?

 As a financial adviser, the toughest conversation to have with a client can be around protection.
-It broaches things we would all rather not think about, but it is very important, particularly when considering providing for family and dependents.
+It broaches things we would all rather not think about, but it is very important, particularly when considering providing for family and dependants.

 However, it can be easier to have this conversation when you start to analyse an individual’s lifetime aspirations and understand their emotional incentives for having them.
 They will no doubt want to lead a successful life, achieve financial independence (or close to it) and leave a legacy for their dependents – but psychologically they don’t always consider insurance to be as important as working hard or saving money.